ScientiaMobile/conf/README.md

 to customize the flag options.

-	default  - Provides the default value for the help env      - Allows for overriding the default variable name. flag     - Allows for overriding the default flag name. short    - Denotes a shorthand option for the flag. noprint  - Denotes to not include the field in any display string.
+	default  - Provides the default value for the help env      - Allows to set a value using env variable name. flag     - Allows for overriding the default flag name. short    - Denotes a shorthand option for the flag. noprint  - Denotes to not include the field in any display string.